justinkimchi1/Nginx-configuration-with-UFW-Firewall/README.md

 In this assignment we will be performing tasks such as creating new system users to run `.service` and `.timer` scripts on a Nginx server with a UFW firewall.

 ## Task 1 Creating a System User
 Here we will create a system user with a specified home directory and a login shell appropriate for a non-login user.
+We use a system user here because they are used for specific purposes such as running our nginx server in this case.
+If the nginx configuration gets compromised, it won't affect other parts of the system.
+Also system users cannot log in, further restricting access and improving security.
 1. Creating the system user with specified home and shell. [[1]](#1-useradd-command)
 ```
 sudo useradd -r -d /var/lib/webgen -s /usr/sbin/nologin webgen